 The Compliance Risk Committee identifies and proactively addresses emerging compliance issues and monitors activities across the enterprise to correct issues and prevent recurrence.
 The Compliance Risk Committee is chaired by the Chief Ethics and Corporate Compliance Officer.
-The Compliance Risk Committee meets monthly, or more frequently as needed, and regularly reports its activities to the CRMC.
+The Compliance Risk Committee regularly reports its activities to the CRMC.

-Commercial and Government Markets ("CGM") Risk Committee
+Group Benefits (f/k/a Commercial and Government Markets) Risk Committee

-The CGM Risk Committee provides oversight, monitors, and manages operational, compliance, regulatory and financial control risks; escalates material risk and control issues; and recommends certain risk management changes and documents for approval across the CGM business.
-The CGM Risk Committee is chaired by the CGM Head of Operational Risk.
-The CGM Risk Committee meets monthly and regularly reports its activities to the CRMC.
+The Group Benefits Risk Committee provides oversight, monitors, and manages operational, compliance, regulatory and financial control risks; escalates material risk and control issues; and recommends certain risk management changes and documents for approval across the Group Benefits business.
+The Group Benefits Risk Committee is chaired by the Group Benefits Head of Operational Risk.
+The Group Benefits Risk Committee regularly reports its activities to the CRMC.